ricecake88/ricecake88.github.io/_posts/2019-11-16-combining_devise_with_google_ominauth.markdown

 11. When using the generator to install devise from step 5, it installs an initializer that describes all of Devises' configuration options.
 Devise says *It is imperative that you take a look at it*.
 This file is: `config/initializers/devise.rb`

 12. Devise then needs a model that matches up with the equivalent of what you would like to name the users of your application to be called, typically called "User".
-Entering the following command will create this model and configures it with the default Devise modules.`$rails generate devise <MODEL_NAME>`
+Entering the following command will create this model and configures it with the default Devise modules.<br>
+       `$rails generate devise <MODEL_NAME>`

 13. The above command automatically creates and adds a lot of files and code.
 Here are a few items that it adds:
  * the generator configures the routes file in `config/routes.rb` (if your model and migration is :users).